 Traditional manicotti recipes call for rolled, homemade crepes instead of store-bought pasta.
-While homemade crepes stuffed with ricotta and topped with marinara sound delicious, we wanted a recipe that wouldn’t take hours to make.
-Our version only takes about 15 minutes to assemble thanks to the uncooked manicotti tubes, which are a breeze to fill.
-The filling for the manicotti is a mixture of nutty parmesan, creamy ricotta, egg, and a little bit of water to thin it out.
+We wanted a recipe that wouldn’t take hours to make.
+Our version only takes about 15 minutes thanks to manicotti tubes, which are a breeze to fill.
+The filling for the manicotti is a mixture of nutty parmesan, creamy ricotta, and egg.
 We cover the manicotti in marinara and then finish it with a bubbling layer of mozzarella cheese.
-With all that extra time on your hands you can easily double this recipe, just divide everything between two pans and cook them in the top of your Suvie!

 Manicotti Marinara